 Are there benefits of becoming an unincorporated nonprofit association?

 The main benefit to forming a nonprofit association is that it is a fairly simple process.
 Unlike nonprofit corporations, you do not have to file a certificate of formation.
-You may file a form with the Secretary of State to appoint an individual as your group’s agent for service of process.

-What are the disadvantages of becoming a nonprofit association?
+What are the disadvantages for nonprofit associations?

-Another disadvantage nonprofit associations have to contend with is legal protections.
 The Texas Business Organizations Code does provide some guidance, but there is relatively little case law regarding nonprofit associations.
 While Texas does recognize nonprofit associations, not all states do.
 So if your group plans on operating in another state, you will have to see what protections and rights your group will have under those particular state laws.

 Texas Secretary of State: Nonprofit Organizations